Spartan-119/Spartan-119/README.md

 ### Hi there 👋

-I work as an Associate in the Data Science & Machine Learning (DSML) Track at Infosys.
+I am currently pursuing my MSc in Data Science at Kingston University London.
+I used to work as an Associate in the Data Science & Machine Learning (DSML) Track at Infosys.
 Currently focused on Data Analysis methods using Python, classical Machine Learning, Deep Learning, and Natural Language Processing.

 I am an attentive computer science graduate, competent in data structures & algorithms, and data analysis along with using my knowledge of statistics and other paradigms of mathematics for automation, used for prediction which I am led to believe is called Machine Intelligence or AI these days.